-C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the investigation period, list the most comparable model(s) sold domestically.
+C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the investigation period, list the most comparable model(s) sold domestically;

-The worksheet "Like goods comparison" should be completed to provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods - see explanation in glossary) are not identical to goods exported to Australia.
+- and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods - see explanation in glossary) are not identical to goods exported to Australia.